-Applying the ERA.
+Applying the ERA

-Once you have entered all of the values into the adjustments / paid text boxes and you have chosen the session action (i.e. Close Session) for each line item, you can then apply the payments.
+Once you have reviewed/entered all of the Adjustment and Paid boxes and you have chosen the session action for each line item, you can post the payments.
 Simply click the Apply Payments & Adjustments button at the bottom of the ERA.

 NOTE: You can only apply payments/adjustments to a service line using an ERA a single time.
 If all payments/adjustments on the ERA have been applied, then the Apply Payments & Adjustments button will not be present.

 I clicked Apply Payments & Adjustments, but nothing happened